wp-plugins/feedback-side-tab/readme.txt

 **Feedabck Side Tab** Demo: [http://demo.grabimo.com](http://demo.grabimo.com)

-1. **One-click YoutTube Upload**
+1. **Flexible location**
 2. **Mobile friendly**

-Grabimo is a tool that facilitates business gathering customer feedback in multimedia formats: text, photo, audio, and video.
+Grabimo is a tool that facilitates businesses gathering customer feedback in multimedia formats: text, photo, audio, and video.
 The tool makes it easy for business to appreciate customer's time and effort instantly, safely, and simply.
 It is a both PC and mobile friendly out-of-the-box solution,